maulikshetty/CloudFlare-Enhanced/README.md

 ## 🚦 Workflow Overview

 1. The script monitors server CPU usage at regular intervals.
-2. If CPU usage exceeds the specified CPU_THRESHOLD:
+2. If CPU usage exceeds the specified `CPU_THRESHOLD`:
    - Creates or enables a Cloudflare firewall rule (ForceChallenge).
    - Applies Forced CAPTCHA to visitors, mitigating potential attacks.
 3. When CPU usage normalizes: